Sign Up for a Free Account

 With the advent of EEG by Berger in 1929, a new era started for the study of reflex and photosensitive epilepsies (see article on visual-sensitive epilepsies).

-ILAE definitions and classification.
-The 1981 ILAE classification of seizures included reflex as follows (21):
+Reflex seizures were already included in the 1981 ILAE classification of seizures as follows (21):

 Repeated epileptic seizures occur under a variety of circumstances: